Maklapadre/cegep_AI-videogame_MATLAB/README.md

 Also, if you score really well in one round, the next one will be harder and vice versa.

 The current high score is 52...
 Try to beat it!

+LINK to video explaining the function of the game with visual representation: https://collegial.correspondances.sainteanne.ca/sciences-pures-et-appliquees/andre-kasper-kolstad/